 - 1 pinch salt

-- 1 tsp vegetable oil + extra for greasing
+- 1 tsp cooking oil - + extra for greasing

-- 240g anko red bean paste (check out my chunky red bean paste recipe)
+- 240 g red bean paste - (anko) check out my chunky red bean paste recipe here

 Instructions

-- Add the dry ingredients to a bowl and mix.
-(25g corn starch, 125g cake flour, ½ tsp baking soda and ½ tsp baking powder.)
+- Sift the dry ingredients (25 g cornstarch, 125 g cake flour, ½ tsp baking soda and ½ tsp baking powder) into a bowl and mix.

 - Cover the bowl and rest in the refrigerator for 30 minutes.

-- After 30 minutes have passed, grease both sides of the taiyaki pan with a thin layer of vegetable oil.
-Spread it around with a paper towel.
+- After 30 minutes have passed, grease both sides of the taiyaki pan with a thin layer of cooking oil.
+Use kitchen paper to spread it evenly into the grooves of the mold.

 - Place one side of the mold onto the stove and turn the heat on low/medium-low.
-Warm up for a minute or two.
+Heat for a few minutes.

-- Add 1 tbsp of batter to each side of the mold on the bottom half and spread it around using the back of a spoon.
-Make sure to go over edges of the taiyaki shape to stop it falling when you flip the mold.
+- Once hot, add 1 tbsp of batter to each heated mold and spread it around using the back of a spoon.
+Make sure to go over edges of the taiyaki shape to stop it from falling when you flip the mold.

 - Place an anko cylinder into the centre of each taiyaki.